rsksmart/RSKIPs/IPs/RSKIP559.md

 ---
 rskip: 559
-title: Deterministic next pegout selection fix
+title: Deterministic selection of the next pegout to confirm
-description: Introduce a clear solution for selecting the next pegout with enough confirmations
+description: Introduce a clear rule for selecting the next pegout ready to be confirmed and signed
 status: Draft
-purpose: Sec
+purpose: Usa
-author: VZ
+author: JT
 layer: Core
-complexity: 2
+complexity: 1
-created: 16-APR-26
+created: 01-SEP-26
 ---

-# Deterministic next pegout selection fix
+# Deterministic selection of the next pegout to confirm

 ## Abstract

+Once a pegout has acquired the required number of confirmations in Rootstock, it is ready to be confirmed and signed by the powpeg, and the Bridge picks one of the pegouts waiting for confirmations to move forward.

-`getNextPegoutWithEnoughConfirmations` returns the first match found while iterating a `HashSet`, whose iteration order is an internal detail of the JDK.
-The pegout it selects can therefore differ between JDK versions.
+It picks it with `getNextPegoutWithEnoughConfirmations`, which returns the first match found while iterating a `HashSet`, whose iteration order is an internal detail of the JDK.
+The pegout selected can therefore differ between JDK versions.
 This RSKIP replaces that rule with an explicit ordering.

 ## Motivation